-Whether you demonstrate some of these characteristics in your own conduct or you’re around people who do, it’s important to be aware of the negative impact it has on your life.
-Too much unnecessary drama induces anxiety and stress, making us vulnerable to symptoms that go along with those conditions, such as headaches, high blood pressure, loss of focus, etc.
+Whether you demonstrate some of these characteristics or you’re around people who do, it’s important to be aware of the negative impact it can have on your life.
+Too much unnecessary drama induces anxiety and stress.

 I know this for a fact because I grew up with certain family members who revel in drama and conflict.
 Over the years I’ve had to learn how to shield myself from it and avoid getting dragged down by the madness.
 I didn’t want my peace of mind to be compromised by repeating toxic generational patterns.
 I knew that if I didn’t learn how my growth would be stunted.